 Just as there are rules about what you should do when undergoing an IME, there are also things that you should not do:

 - Do not try to be smarter than the doctor.
 Do not make a big deal about how much you have read about your situation on the Internet.
-Let the doctor do the examination and be pleasant.
+Let the doctor do the examination.

-- Do not be chatty.
-If the information is not requested, do not volunteer it.
+- If the information is not requested, do not volunteer it.

 - Do not discuss the terms of your workers’ compensation claim with the doctor.